Lehigh Valley IronPigs

-The IronPigs will be the first professional baseball team to play in Allentown, PA since the departure of the independent and short lived Northern League East's Allentown Ambassadors following the 2002 season, and the first MLB affiliated team since the 1960 departure of the AA Eastern League's Allentown Red Sox.
+The IronPigs were the first professional baseball team to play in Allentown, PA since the departure of the independent and short-lived Northern League East's Allentown Ambassadors following the 2002 season, and the first MLB-affiliated team since the 1960 departure of the AA Eastern League's Allentown Red Sox.

-The Lehigh Valley IronPigs will begin their Inaugural 2008 season on March 30 by hosting an exhibition game at Coca-Cola Park against the Philadelphia Phillies.
-The IronPigs began their International League season on April 3 against eastern Pennsylvania and IL North rivals the Scranton/Wilkes-Barre Yankees at PNC Field.
+The Lehigh Valley IronPigs began their Inaugural 2008 season on March 30th by hosting an exhibition game at Coca-Cola Park against the Philadelphia Phillies.
+The IronPigs began their International League season on April 3rd against eastern Pennsylvania and IL North rivals the Scranton/Wilkes-Barre Yankees at PNC Field.

 What is an IronPig?

 "IronPigs" is derived from "Pig Iron", the raw iron melted down to make steel, one of the strongest metal alloys known to earth.
 Pig Iron is the product of smelting iron ore with coke and limestone in a blast furnace.
 The iron was called Pig Iron, because it ran into a row of molds, said to resemble a row of iron pigs.